JustSift/ReSift/docs/tutorial/resift-rentals.md

 }
 ```

-Now you can see the 'more' button at the end of the 10 movie thumbnails.
-Let's make clicking on the button to load the next 10 movie thumbnails.
-We need two steps to get there:
+Refreshing the app now would show you the ‘more’ buttons at the end of the 10 movie thumbnails in most genre rows.
+Next we need to make clicking on the button to load the next 10 movie thumbnails.

+There are two steps to take:

 1. Pass the first page, page 0, in the initial dispatch
-2. Add code to our `handleLoadMore` event handler the button `onClick` to trigger re-fetch.
+2. Add code to our `handleLoadMore` event handler so `onClick` the button would trigger a re-fetch.

 ```js
 // /components/Genre.js